 \section{Abstract}

-The direct CP asymmetry in quasi-two-body decays of $B \rightarrow (V\rightarrow \pi^{+}\pi^{-})P $ is investigated in the perturbative QCD (PQCD) method, where P represents a pseudoscalar meson and V refers to $\rho$, $\omega$ and $\phi$ mesons.
-We present the amplitude of the quasi-two-body decay process and investigate the effects of mixed resonance involving $\rho^{0}-\omega$, $\rho^{0}-\phi$ and $\omega-\phi$, while considering the impact of isospin symmetry breaking.
-We observe a significant CP asymmetry when the invariant mass of the $\pi^{+}\pi^{-}$ pair is within the resonance ranges of $\rho$, $\omega$ and $\phi$.
+The direct CP asymmetry in quasi-two-body decays of $B \rightarrow (V\rightarrow \pi^{+}\pi^{-})P $ is investigated in the perturbative QCD method, where P represents a pseudoscalar meson and V refers to $\rho$, $\omega$ and $\phi$ mesons, respectively.
+We present the amplitude of the quasi-two-body decay process and investigate the effects of mixed resonances involving $\rho^{0}-\omega$, $\rho^{0}-\phi$ and $\omega-\phi$, while considering the impact of isospin symmetry breaking.
+We observe a significant CP asymmetry when the invariant mass of the $\pi^{+}\pi^{-}$ pair is within the resonance ranges of $\rho$, $\omega$ and $\phi$ mesons.
 Consequently, we proceed to quantify the regional CP asymmetry in these resonance regions.
-A significant difference is observed when comparing results obtained with and without interference and isospin conservation.
-The CP asymmetry results obtained from the three-body decay process, without interference due to isospin conservation by the PQCD method, are in agreement with the newly updated data acquired by the LHCb experiment.
+A significant difference is observed when comparing results obtained with and without interferences of the three vector mesons and isospin conservation.
+The CP asymmetry results obtained from the three-body decay process, without interference due to isospin conservation by the perturbative QCD method, are in agreement with the newly updated data acquired by the LHCb experiment.